vernemq/vernemq/README.md

 Moreover vmq_diversity provides simple Lua libraries to communicate with MySQL, PostgreSQL, MongoDB, and Redis within your Lua VerneMQ plugins.
 An additional Json encoding/decoding library as well as a generic HTTP client library provide your Lua scripts a great way to talk to external services.

-vmq_diversity comes itself as a VerneMQ plugin NOT currently shipped with the VerneMQ standard release.
+vmq_diversity itself is a VerneMQ plugin but is currently NOT shipped with the VerneMQ standard release.
 Therefore it has to be build as a separate dependency and registered in the VerneMQ plugin system using the `vmq-admin` tool.

 Building the plugin: